-REvil (Ransomware Evil), also known as Sodinokibi, is an infamous private ransomware-as-a-service (RaaS) group held responsible for several vicious ransomware attacks on organizations worldwide.
-According to an article by Dark Reading, REvil was the most common ransomware variant responsible for 25% of ransomware attacks from January 2021 to July 2021.
+REvil Group (Ransomware Evil), also known as Sodinokibi, is an infamous private ransomware-as-a-service attack group (RaaS) held responsible for several vicious ransomware attacks on organizations worldwide.
+According to an article by Dark Reading, REvil ransomware scams were the most common ransomware variant responsible for 25% of ransomware attacks from January 2021 to July 2021.

-This Russian-speaking cybercriminal group issues the threat of publishing the stolen information on its page, Happy Blog, if targeted organizations do not pay the ransom after falling victim to launched cyber attacks.
-Here is a list of some of the most notorious ransomware attacks by REvil in 2021:
+This Russian-speaking cybercriminal group issues the threat of publishing stolen information on its page.
+If targeted organizations do not pay the ransom after falling victim to launched cyber attacks.
+Here is a list of some of the most notorious ransomware attacks by the REvil ransomware group:

 #1 Renewable Energy Company Invenergy

-The Chicago-based clean energy company suffered a ransomware attack by REvil in June 2021.
+The Chicago-based clean energy company suffered REvil ransomware attacks in June 2021.
 The multinational company launched an investigation as soon as unauthorized activity was detected on its systems.

-On its dark website, REvil declared that it had successfully carried out a cyber attack on Invenergy and compromised its computer systems, exfiltrating four terabytes of data.
+On its dark website, the REvil ransomware group declared that it had successfully carried out a cyber attack on Invenergy and compromised its computer systems, exfiltrating four terabytes of data.
 The stolen data allegedly included project data and contracts.